ThulyoAraujo/tfs-feeder-service/README.md

-Documentação da API tfs-feeder-service, que consiste em uma aplicação para verificar e retornar se determinados animais podem permanecer juntos baseada exclusivamente na sua alimentação.
+Documentation of the tfs-feeder-service API, which consists of an application to check and return whether certain animals can remain together based exclusively on their food.

-Em desenvolvimento.
+Under development.

-Atualmente:
+## Current functions:
-- Gerencia o CRUD de animais.
+- Manages the CRUD of animals.
-- Gerencia o CRUD de comidas.
+- Manages food CRUD.

 ## Tech Stack

 - Framework: Spring Boot
-    - Versão: 2.7.14
+    - Version: 2.7.14
 - Build Tools: Gradle-Kotlin
-- Linguagem: Kotlin
+- Language: Kotlin
-    - Versão: 1.6.21
+    - Version: 1.6.21
     - JDK: 11